EVORA-project/evora-ontology/models/docs/AlternateName.md

       processed in ascending order.
 This weight helps prioritize content when organizing or processing data.
 Its value can be negative, with a default set to 0
     title: weight
+    comments:
+    - The lowest weighted Data providers are triggered first, this may be usefull to populate at first entities that are referenced by others (e.g. Version ahead of Rank ahead of Taxon)
     from_schema: https://raw.githubusercontent.com/EVORA-project/evora-ontology/refs/heads/main/models/owl/evora_ontology.owl.ttl#
     close_mappings:
     - adms:status